What are Release Notes and Importance of Software product Release Notes

 Now extend the same analogy to production releases.
 Are the customers informed about enhancements?
 Are users informed of a new feature (or features) & bug fixes?
 The answer would be an emphatic YES.

 Teams might disseminate above information through different channels.
 Such as email, blog posts, in-app notifications etc. But their content is definitely worthy of being called ‘release notes’.

 Software development is becoming more & more fast paced.
 Adoption of scrum & kanban processes is the top priority for teams.
 Domination of SaaS model tends to give more power into the hands of devs.
 DevOps tends to push the envelope by increasing release frequency.
 Here are 50 Release Notes Examples to inspire you.

 Bottom line is – there are more releases than ever & more frequent.
 Thus following release notes best practices can help you get started with ease.
-Here’s a quick list of why publishing release notes makes sense.
+Here’s a quick list of why publishing release documents makes sense.
 First couple of points may seem obvious.
 But after that the list becomes intriguing –

 - Keeping all the stakeholders informed about changes in the product.
 Stakeholders include

 - Internal – devs, QAs, release managers, support agents, executives, business team/s.